 In April 2017, they opened their own venue, Uitgang Bar, at 406 Bridge Road, Richmond, with another beer loving mate, David Pike.
 It's a ten tap venue, with four Exit beers always pouring, one KAIJU! and five others on rotation.

-Prior to that opening, throughout 2016 they introduced a core range of four beers: Amber, Milk Stout, IPA and Saison, the last of which became their first canned beer.
+Prior to that opening, throughout 2016 they introduced a core range of four beers: Amber, Milk Stout, IPA and Saison, the last of which became their first canned beer, soon to be followed by the rest.

 It’s a core range that covers plenty of bases while remaining true to their ethos of producing beers that are a little bit left of centre.
 A bit like their brewing company’s name, in fact.
 Exit: Ex-IT.
 No, we didn’t get it for ages either…